tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/TKE 容器实例指南/容器实例管理/创建容器实例_intl_en.md

 |Binding an EIP                        |       ×   |    &#10003;      |

 >!
-Container instances are under beta test currently.
+Container instances are in beta currently.
 To use them, please [submit a ticket](https://console.intl.cloud.tencent.com/workorder/category).